nyorain/vil/docs/performance.md

 locking a single mutex.

 Todo
-- allow to enable/disable it (as well as some more detailed options) via meson_options
 - better memory tracking, we just track a small number of places at the moment that were suspects for leaks or significant overhead in the past.